We chart the history of Holiday Hunger ahead of a real chance for change.

 “What we have done we believe to be right and humane, even if not strictly legal… the weather was so severe and the distress so acute at Christmas that we felt bound on the last day of the ordinary school to announce that the feeding centres would remain open to supply those children who were already in receipt of meals under the Act.”

-In July 2009, West Ham MP Will Thorne tabled a question in Parliament, but he was advised that education authorities would not be legally empowered to provide meals at public expense.
+In July 1909, West Ham MP Will Thorne tabled a question in Parliament (asked on his behalf by Pete Curran, MP for Jarrow) – but he was advised that education authorities would not be legally empowered to provide meals at public expense.

 Others continued to press the matter.
 In 1914, Bradford MP Fred Jowett cited experiments that had been carried out in his constituency, which clearly showed that children who were receiving school meals gained weight in term time, but then lost weight during the holidays when the meals were not available.
 You can read his speech here.

 Legislation that year removed the halfpenny limit on meal costs, and allowed local authorities to provide meals to children on non-school days, but it was still an option not an obligation.

 Fast forward 30 years, and there was more confusion.
 In 1944, Parliament finally made the provision of meals on school days a requirement, not an option, but there was again no clarity around what councils could or must do at weekends or in the holidays.